 Tell me which wife would want to remain in such a household where immorality has been introduced?
 The bible says for us to keep the marriage bed undefiled.
 This is not a scenario I have cooked up in my head.
 I have watched countless videos of couples share their stories on this matter, and the deep healing they had to do to be restored to a place of trust.
 So I don’t speak ignorantly.

 Think about the #Metoo movement which rocked the world a few years ago, allegations of sexual harassment in the workplace.
 Do you think pornography had no part to play in that?
-Or think about the innocent children who are victims of pedophilia, the perpetrators in such crimes often have a relationship with simulated or virtual child pornography; but yet that industry keeps standing tall.
+Or think about the innocent children who are victims of pedophilia or those solicited for child pornography, the perpetrators in such crimes often have a relationship with simulated or virtual child pornography, but yet that industry keeps standing tall.

 “Direct my steps by your word, and let no iniquity have dominion over me.”
 Psalm 119:133